see sofia coppola open up on grace coddington's new show

 From directing an opera with Valentino, to her chance encounter with Helmut Newton on the day of his death.

 While Coppola has a slew of highly acclaimed films up her sleeve like The Virgin Suicides and Marie Antoinette, as a young girl she dreamed of being a fashion editor, looking to none other than Diana Vreeland for inspiration.
 She’d even go on to intern with Chanel, in Karl Lagerfeld’s studio.
-She’s a fashion girl at heart and one of her favorite memories from making Lost in Translation — one of Coddington’s favorite films — was dressing up Bill Murray.
+She’s a fashion girl at heart and one of her favourite memories from making Lost in Translation -- one of Coddington’s favourite films --was dressing up Bill Murray.
 “It was fun to put him in a Helmut Lang suit.
 I think we gave him a little makeover,” Coppola says.